 Types of Stomach Cancer

-There are several types of stomach cancers, which can be categorised by the type of cells
+There are several types of stomach cancers, which can be categorised by the type of cellsthe basic structural and functional unit of all living things they develop from.

 Gastric Adenocarcinomas